Leaders of nation’s largest labor unions pressure Amazon, CEO Jeff Bezos on coronavirus response

 They said in the letter that Amazon should put in place independent monitors “to ensure compliance with CDC and other governing health guidelines,” cancel productivity requirements, and provide retroactive pay for workers who took unpaid time off in the last month because of the pandemic, among other things.

-They also called on Amazon to reinstate Staten Island warehouse worker Chris Smalls, an organizer and spokesperson for the walkout Monday.
+They also called on Amazon to reinstate Staten Island warehouse worker Chris Smalls, an organizer and spokeswoman for the walkout Monday.
 Smalls was fired for violating a 14-day quarantine after he had close contact with an Amazon employee who tested positive for COVID-19 and repeatedly violating social distancing guidelines, Kish said.

-“We did not terminate Mr. Smalls employment for organizing a 15-person protest,” Kish said, refuting statements by the walkout’s organizers that 60 people participated.
+“We did not terminate Mr. Smalls employment for organizing a 15-person protest,” Kish said, rebutting statements by the walkout’s organizers that 60 people participated.
 “We terminated his employment for putting the health and safety of others at risk and violations of his terms of his employment.”

-Smalls and the labor leaders saw it as retaliation for organizing the strike, and New York authorities were eying investigations.
+Smalls and the labor leaders saw it as retaliation for organizing the strike, and New York authorities were considering investigations.
 New York State Attorney General Letitia James said Monday her office “is considering all legal options” in relation to Smalls firing.
-New York Mayor Bill de Blasio said Tuesday he had ordered the city’s Commission on Human Rights to “investigate Amazon immediately” as well as determine if Smalls was retaliated against.
+New York Mayor Bill de Blasio said Tuesday he had ordered the city’s Commission on Human Rights to “investigate Amazon immediately” as well as determine whether Smalls was retaliated against.

-“[W]e are outraged to hear that not only did Amazon executives NOT promptly address the concerns being articulated by your own workers, but you actually fired one of the lead whistleblowers immediately following his courageous action Monday,” the labor leaders said in the letter.
+“[W]e are outraged to hear that not only did Amazon executives NOT promptly address the concerns being articulated by your own workers, but you actually fired one of the lead whistle-blowers immediately following his courageous action Monday,” the labor leaders said in the letter.

 Bloomberg News contributed to this report.